 The following image shows the luminescence spectrum for this phosphorus.

 Phosphorescence measurements were made with a cuvette filled with strontium aluminate powder, as shown in the image above.
-The samples were acquired with a pulse counting window (Gate) equal to 10 ms and with a repetition frequency of 1 sample every 100 s.
+The samples were acquired with a pulse counting window (Gate) equal to 1 ms and with a repetition frequency of 1 sample every second.
 The results are shown in the graph below, in which we can see the long persistence of luminescence.

 The intensity of the phosphorescence follows a complex law of decay over time, which depends on many factors and is different from material to material.
-In the case of strontium aluminate, the first part of the decay can be approximated by an exponential law, as seen in the following graph drawn on a logarithmic scale to highlight the linear trend:
+In the case of strontium aluminate, the decay can be approximated by a power law : √I ∝ 1/t , as seen in the following graph :

 Intensifying Screen for X-Ray